jazik/termenv/README.md

    vagrant commands such as up, destroy, ssh etc

 fedora|ubuntu
-   Linux distro to deploy, in none is selected both are created.
+   Linux distro to deploy, if none is selected both are created
 ```

 For example to run playbook for `fedora` from local repo: